timfilzinger/idp-software.com/docs/capabilities/integration-workflow/index.md

 # Integration and Workflow

-> **Note**: This content is a first draft and needs revision by a human expert in document processing integration and workflow.

 Integration and Workflow capabilities connect document processing systems with broader business processes, enabling seamless data flow, process automation, and orchestration across enterprise environments.

 ## Overview